John Macaluso: Composing and Recording

-During his free time on and off the road John would write and record beats, fills and document the techniques and theories that he claims had given him a style and a sound like no other.
-He would later organize and publish his documentation in a drum method book entitled Repercussions.
-John says, "The book is not just a book of beats and fills but besides that, it's a book on opening your creativity on the drum kit.
-I feel the most important thing a drummer could have is a personal signature.
-This book will show you ways to build on that, through drum sound and tuning, hand techniques, recording tips and stories, learning when not to play, playing to a click and the three major ways to do it.
-This covers moments in time that have changed my life and the lives of drummers worldwide.
-It’s not drumming as a hobby, but drumming as a lifestyle.
-It’s stories and graphics including a CD that can also entertain even non-drummers."
-John's book is endorsed by drummers Joe Franco, Nicko McBrain (Iron Maiden) and Bobby Jarzombek (Rob Halford).
+Macaluso would later organize and publish a drum method book entitled Repercussions, endorsed by drummers Joe Franco, Nicko McBrain and Bobby Jarzombek.

-Now having a resume which includes records with artists such as Delmar Brown (Sting), KRS-One, Felicia Collins and Hernan Romero, John soon found himself back with his old friend from TNT, singer Tony Harnell to form Starbreaker.
+John soon found himself back with his old friend from TNT, singer Tony Harnell to form Starbreaker.
 Starbreaker was well received by music fans, journalists and critics alike.
-John now continues to perform with friend and world renowned pianist, Vitalij Kuprij.
-The two have a duo that tours and performs.
-John has recorded two of Vitalij's studio albums, namely Vitalij Kuprij’s Revenge and Galacial Inferno.

 On 2012, after some collaborations with the guitar player Pier Gonella, Macaluso joined the band Mastercastle, recording the drums of their album On Fire.

 In April 2013 he joined Symphony X until their drummer Jason Rullo recovers from health problems, supporting them on some South American and European tour dates.

 In September 2016, it was announced that Macaluso joined Italian band Labyrinth.

 Solo career

-Macaluso was approached by Lion Music for publishing and distribution his first solo album, John Macaluso & UNION RADIO.
-It took a year and a half to be written and recorded and it saw Macaluso travel to Italy to write and record with Marco Sfogli (James LaBrie), to France for keyboards, Pennsylvania for piano with Vitalij Kuprij, Canada for vocals with James LaBrie, California for guitar with Alex Masi, aside from England, New Jersey and New York, where he recorded his drum parts.
+Macaluso was approached by Lion Music for publishing and distributing his first solo album named (John Macaluso & UNION RADIO).
+It took a year and a half to be written and recorded as it saw Macaluso travel to Italy to write and record with Marco Sfogli (James LaBrie), to France for keyboards, Pennsylvania for piano with Vitalij Kuprij, Canada for vocals with James LaBrie, California for guitar with Alex Masi, aside from England, New Jersey and New York, where he recorded his drum parts.

-Collaborations and guests

-John has recorded and toured with the following musicians and artists: